mercado-sofia/mercado-sofia/README.md

 Information Technology graduate interested in software development and data engineering.

-I'm currently building my foundation in SQL, Python, databases, and data-driven systems.
+I'm currently building my foundation in Python, databases, and data-driven systems.
 My interest in data started from wanting to understand how information is stored, cleaned, organized, and transformed into something useful.
 As I explored data science, I became more drawn working with databases, data quality, pipelines, and systems that support reliable analysis and decision-making.

 Outside of tech, I spend my time doing cardio like walking and running, filming/editing videos, and binge-watching shows.